Repay Debts or Save?

-Many people don't think of their mortgage as a debt, yet of course it is.
+Many people don't think of their mortgage as a debt, but of course it is.
 However the key difference is mortgages are usually at a much cheaper rate and less flexible.

 In this case the difference between debt and savings is much smaller, but you're still better off using the savings to clear your mortgage debt.
 And remember the above assumes you're with a Top Savings Account, which sadly most people aren't.

 Yet there are a number of exceptions and hurdles to this, for full details, including a specially designed calculator, read the Should I Pay Off My Mortgage? guide.

 Sadly, many people have much more debt than savings.
 So even if you use all your cash to pay them off, you'll still have debts left.
 Therefore, it's important you prioritise using your savings to get rid of the most expensive debts.

 Before you do this, check to see if you can lower any of your debts' interest rates.

 - For credit and store cards, read Best Balance Transfers.